 Prior to joining Cascade, Kenyatta served as Senior Vice President of Operations and Merchandising, Employee Relations & Legal Services at Sysco Food Services the largest distributor of food service products in North America.
 He also served as legal counsel for the Company.

-He was elected to the Board of Trustees for Grand Rapids Community College in 2017.
-He also serves on the Board for Alternative Directions a probation residence service that offers an alternative direction to non-violent felony offenders.
 Kenyatta holds a J.D. degree from the University of Michigan Law School, an MBA from Michigan State University and a bachelor’s degree from Wabash College.

-Kenyatta resides in Grand Rapids, Michigan with his wife Tracey – Assistant Dean at the Western Michigan, Thomas M. Cooley Law School and their two children Kamau and Kimani.
+He resides in Grand Rapids, Michigan with his wife Tracey – Assistant Dean at the Western Michigan, Thomas M. Cooley Law School and their two children Kamau and Kimani.